About the course

 Modules involve lectures as well as seminar or class discussions, for both of which you will receive reading lists.
 It is a fundamental component of the Oxford educational system that you engage in individual reading and study in order to broaden and deepen your knowledge of your chosen field.
 You will also be given a supervisor to help guide you through your dissertation research through regular one-to-one meetings.
 In addition to your supervisor, other staff members will be available to advise you on reading, literature and topics.
 Students normally have some familiarity with Chinese language.

-Assessment for Research Methods comprises three parts, each weighted equally - a practical exercise in the collection and analysis of qualitative data at the end of Michaelmas Term, and a take-home test in quantitative analysis; and a research proposal.
+Assessment for Research Methods comprises two parts, each weighted equally: a take-home submission in the collection and analysis of qualitative data at the end of Michaelmas Term, and a take-home submission in quantitative analysis at the end of Hilary Term.

 Graduate pathways after the MSc typically fall into one of three categories.
 The first group move on to further academic study, either in China in order to further enhance their language and cultural skills at leading universities, or by pursuing doctoral study in key disciplines, either here at Oxford or at other top-ranked universities worldwide.

 The second path taken by the department’s graduates involves government and public service at international institutions, government agencies and prominent NGOs, usually with a direct focus on China or the East Asia region as part of the brief for their positions.

 The third pathway chosen by graduates typically involves major private sector firms in industry or finance, commercial research agencies, international consulting and journalism.